-Housing Europe has been the voice of public, cooperative and social housing providers in Brussels for 30 years.
-Follow us on a trip back in 2017 as well as in the highlights of the previous years with our collection of Activity Reports below.
+Housing Europe has been the voice of public, cooperative and social housing providers in Brussels for 35 years.
+Follow us on a trip throughout the years with our collection of Activity Reports below.

 Yearbook 2022: EU's growing recognition of housing need

 Foreword by Housing Europe's President, Bent Madsen, and Secretary-General, Sorcha Edwards